St David's Marist, Inanda: Sporting tradition

 Students participate in summer and winter sports, teams are arranged according to age groups (Under 14, 15, 16 and Open) to compete against other schools.
 The primary sports in the high school are rugby union, cricket, soccer, swimming, waterpolo and hockey.
 In winter, the school fields about 15 rugby teams and 13 hockey teams every week.
 The school also has tennis, canoeing, cross country and basketball.
+Participating in and supporting sport is compulsory at St David's.

 The sports that are offered in the school are: